Listen to this article.

 “Simply put, a trigger is something that initiates- or triggers- memories, emotions, or even flashbacks that bring you back, mentally and emotionally, to the moment of diagnosis, loss, or intense feelings of grief.”

 Over time, the mines space out.
 You do not hit them as frequently, and when you do hit one, it does not have the same forceful impact that it would have had weeks or months earlier.
 These reminders do not take you out of commission for the day; rather, they give you pause.
 You allow yourself to feel your feelings, and then you continue on your way.
 As you continue to venture through your minefield, you become less afraid of hitting the mines.
-Eventually, as impossible as it may seem, you even begin to embrace the impact because it reminds you of your baby and the time you had together.
+You can even begin to embrace the impact because it reminds you of your baby and the time you had together.

-As you progress from diagnosis day through your pregnancy then into life after loss, you will notice that your minefield changes.
-You may reach a patch of land where there are fewer and less painful mines, but as you approach delivery day or going home without your baby, you will find yourself once again in a heavy littered section of mines.
+As you progress from diagnosis day through your pregnancy, then into life after loss, you will notice that your minefield changes.
+You may reach a patch of land where there are fewer and less painful mines, but as you approach delivery day or going home without your baby, you will find yourself once again in a heavily littered section of mines.
 These ones are excruciating, and once again you are wrecked by them.
-These mines reignite that sense of trepidation, but I promise, it does subside again.
+These mines reignite that sense of trepidation, but it does subside again.

 The most concrete, common, and expected triggers are:

 - Places like hospitals, birthing centers, doctor’s offices, and grocery stores

 - Smells like baby detergent, your baby’s scent on their blanket, scents you loved or were sensitive to in pregnancy